sghael/speedy_gcm/README.md

     SpeedyGCM::API.set_account(GCM_API_KEY)

-Then, where you want to make a GCM call in your code, create an options hash and pass it to send_notification():
+Then, where you want to make a GCM call in your code, create an message_options hash and pass it to send_notification():

     message_options = {
       :registration_ids => [<array of registration ids>],